Gallery: Carolina Panthers 17, New England Patriots 19

 jsiner@charlotteobserver.com

-New England Patriots quarterback Tom Brady (12) looks downfield as he lays against the Carolina Panthers in the first half at Bank of America Stadium on Friday, August 26, 2016.
-New England won, 19-17.
+New England Patriots defensive back Devin McCourty, right, intercepts a pass by Carolina Panthers quarterback Cam Newton during second quarter action at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com